clodobox/autohotkeyV2-left-alt-codes/README.md

-# autohotkey-left-alt-codes
+# autohotkeyV2-left-alt-codes
-## AutoHotKey Left Alt Codes Script
+## AutoHotKey V2.0 Left Alt Codes Script
 This is a fork of swinogrodzki's script “autohotkey-left-alt-codes” modified to be functional with AutoHotKey V2

 ## Requirements